+Our consolidated balance sheet includes our accounts and those of our majority-owned subsidiaries in which we have a controlling financial or equity interest, after the elimination of intercompany accounts and transactions.
 We evaluate our financial interests in companies to determine if they represent variable interest entities where we are the primary beneficiary.
-If such criteria are met, we consolidate the financial statements of such businesses with those of our own.
-Our financial statements include our accounts and those of our majority-owned subsidiaries in which we have a controlling financial or equity interest, after the elimination of intercompany accounts and transactions.
+If such criteria are met, we consolidate the balance sheets of such businesses with that of our own.